liquidleif/monster-gov/README.md

 > **Disclaimer**: This is work in progress and ideas/vision, not the final design.

+## TLDR Updates

+### March 23rd 2023

+The last weeks showed that much of the community embraces the transition towards a single chain and the DAO concept.
+However, while we are already taking measures to further decentralize Polychain Monsters, we will postpone the transition to a single chain for now.
+The main reasons for that are

+- the current shift of users to L2 Blockchains like Arbitrum and Optimism.
+It is currently not possible to separete airdrop farming from real adoption, therefore we think it is appropriate to wait with the transition until we have more confidence regarding the target chain
+- the interference with the work on CS 2.0 and the DAOmon progress.

+Our plan for now is:

+1. Current monsters stay on their chains.
+Only collection which is "bridged" or better "migrated" will be the [Binance Babies](https://opensea.io/collection/binance-nft-mystery-box-polychain-monsters) that should move to the [Gen-1 collection](https://opensea.io/collection/polychainmonsters-bnb) on BNB Chain.

+2. CS will stay multi chain as it is already.
+Rewards shall be provided from treasury.
+CS2 will be designed as loyalty program.
+However, as it will get rewards from the treasury, it will be the entry to the DAO.

+3. New: We'll launch DAOmon as a separate collection on a new chain and the only entry is $PMON.
+More info follows soon.

+4. Staked DAOmon and/or $PMON will be substantial to receive CS rewards.

+---

 ## About this Repository

 This repository will be used for